 Canis familiaris

 Singapore is home to a huge variety of domesticated dog.
 Smaller dogs can be found occupying strollers, laps, and backpacks.
-Larger dogs typically occupy air-conditioned living rooms or go on walks with the housekeeper.
+Larger dogs typically occupy air-conditioned living rooms.

 Many dogs on leashes standing around some dog walkers.